WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/did-primer-extended.md

 3.  **Selective disclosure.** The decentralized PKI (DPKI) that DIDs make possible opens the door to individuals gaining greater control over their personal data in two ways.
 First, it enables it to be shared using encrypted digital credentials (see below).
 Second, these credentials can use [*zero-knowledge proof cryptography*](https://en.wikipedia.org/wiki/Zero-knowledge_proof) for [*data minimization*](https://www.forbes.com/sites/bernardmarr/2016/03/16/why-data-minimization-is-an-important-concept-in-the-age-of-big-data/), e.g., you can disclose that you are over a certain age without disclosing your exact birthdate.

-## DIDs and Verifiable Claims
+## DIDs and Verifiable Credentials

 DIDs are only the base layer of decentralized identity infrastructure.
-The next higher layer -- where most of the value is unlocked -- is **verifiable claims**.
-This is the technical term for a digitally signed electronic credential that conforms to the interoperability standards being developed by the [*W3C Verifiable Claims Working Group*](https://www.w3.org/2017/vc/charter.html).
-For a complete introduction, please see the [*Verifiable Claims Primer*](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2017/blob/master/topics-and-advance-readings/verifiable-claims-primer.md).
+The next higher layer -- where most of the value is unlocked -- is **verifiable credentials**.
+This is the technical term for a digitally signed electronic credential that conforms to the [*W3C Verifiable Credentials Data Model 1.0 specification*](https://www.w3.org/TR/vc-data-model/).
+For a complete introduction, please see the [*Verifiable Credentials Primer*](verifiable-credentials-primer.md).

-The diagram below (from Manu Sporny) illustrates the three primary roles in the verifiable claims ecosystem: **issuers** sign claims and give them to **holders** (identity owners) who present them to **verifiers** who verify the signatures in order to grant access to resources.
+The diagram below (from Manu Sporny) illustrates the three primary roles in the verifiable credentials ecosystem: **issuers** sign claims and give them to **holders** (identity owners) who present them to **verifiers** who verify the signatures in order to grant access to resources.